ChristopherA/intro-mac-command-line/part1-basics.md

 $
 ````

 Enter some text in that file, save it (use `command + S`) and close it (use `command + W`).
 Then go back to terminal using either `command + tab` to cycle through your apps, or `command + space + term`.
-When using the Mac command-line it is important to learn these command keys — your hands rarely need to leave the keyboard.
+When using the Mac command-line it is important to learn these command keys — your hands should rarely need to leave the keyboard.

 Now we can display that text using the `cat` command (whose name is short for _concatenate_).